WokManGp/tour-of-heroes-typescript/README.md

 # Tour Of Heroes, pedagogic version

 This project is a pedagogic version of the official Angular tutorial "[Tour of Heroes](https://angular.io/tutorial)".
+It's a new version of hat was written by "Thibault Truffert" aka [@cevantime](https://github.com/Cevantime).
 It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.3.

 ## Development server